Science Bazaar at 61st LIYSF

 Some of the standout projects included:

-- A model for revolutionizing quantum computing via quantum Hall effect (without an external magnetic field)
+- A model for revolutionizing quantum computing via the quantum Hall effect (without an external magnetic field)

 - A cheap, simple and accessible cancer diagnostic method (for use in developing countries)